 We welcome new volunteers every Monday and ask our usual tuk-tuk driver to pick everybody at the durian roundabout in Kampot at 2pm – the price for the ride is 13 dollars, shared between the number of volunteers coming that day.
 If you travel by your own means, we will send you the exact location on Google Maps.

-On the day off, we can arrange a tuk-tuk for the volunteers who want to go to Kampot, Kep, or the local sight seeings (secret lake, pepper farm, etc.).
-We also have an automatic motorbike (only for people with experience) and 2 bicycles available for rent.
+On the day off, we can arrange a tuk-tuk for the volunteers who want to go to Kampot, Kep, or the local sight seeings (more information below).
+We also have an automatic motorbike (only for people with driving experience) and 2 bicycles available for rent.

 Here are the main sight seeings in our area: